betaglot/plantabeta/docs/dev/DX.md

 Plantbeta is the language and the

-Beta represents movement, but Moto is the move itself.
+Beta represents moto, but Moto is the move itself.
 Moto doesn't care about how it's being represented.

 ### Sherlock Holmes
 - Prediction